 - Gathering/Show must include an overall Veteran High Score ribbon.
 This award is given to any individual one time only. (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)

-- Gathering/Show must include a judge’s award for the most improved rider for the duration of the show.
+- Gathering/Show must include a Jack Brainard Judge’s “Try” Award for the most improved rider for the duration of the show.
 To calculate this award, the judge identifies a horse and rider combination that showed marked improvement with each ride.
 The competitor is to receive an award in recognition of their efforts.
-In case of multiple rings, each judge submits their choice and the low and high scores for selected riders are taken.
-The competitor with the biggest difference between the low and high score is the award winner.